 Should I submit a standardized test score?

 Rhodes will accept either the SAT or ACT if a student chooses to submit (note: if you’ve taken multiple versions of one test, we will consider only your superscore--which uses the average of your best subscores).
 Ultimately, this is something you will have to decide for yourself.
 If you believe that your score (should you have one) will strengthen your application, then that’s probably a good sign that you should submit it.
+We do not recommend retesting to raise your score.
+We also don’t recommend trying to take a test for the first time in your senior year.
+Instead, focus on ensuring that other areas of your application are truly representative of your story.

 Do I need a test score if I plan to participate in Division III sports?